abworrall/eclipse-hdr/README.md

 # eclipse-hdr

-Take a pile of photos of totality during a solar eclipse, and exposure stack them to get a pretty picture of the corona.
+Takes a pile of DNG photos of totality during a solar eclipse, and exposure stack them to get a pretty picture of the corona.

 ![fattal02](https://github.com/abworrall/eclipse-hdr/blob/master/samples/thumb/tmo-fattal02.png)